wehlutyk/thesis/content/1-introduction-2-review.md

 The most important intuition in Sperber's proposal, and what differentiates it from previous works, is the centrality of psychology for the evolution of culture [@sperber_explaining_1996, p.
 31] and its role in the emergence of attractors.
 He substantiates this by relying heavily on contemporary cognitive science, and in particular by adopting and extending the view of the modularity of mind initially defended by @fodor_modularity_1983 (his view goes further than Fodor's, as he argues for a *massive modularity of mind* applying not only to perception but also to conceptual processes).
 Combining this view with epidemiology of representations, Sperber argues, results in a theory avoiding both the blank slate approach to psychology [@sperber_explaining_1996, p.
 63-66] and a naive application of neo-darwinist formalism to the specific case of culture [@sperber_explaining_1996, p.
 101], while still being able to account for the diversity of cultures [@sperber_explaining_1996, p.
 120].
-This specificity of CAT is often highlighted as one of the main differences with DIT [@sterelny_cultural_2017, p.
+This specificity of CAT is often highlighted as one of the main differences with SCE [@sterelny_cultural_2017, p.
 47];
-CAT is nonetheless compatible with the idea of gene-culture co-evolution developed by DIT [@sperber_explaining_1996, p.
-114], and most authors consider that both theories are compatible but have different core focuses [@sterelny_cultural_2017; @acerbi_if_2015].
+CAT is nonetheless compatible with the framework of gene-culture co-evolution developed by SCE [@sperber_explaining_1996, p.
+114], and most authors consider that both theories are compatible but focus on slightly different questions [@sterelny_cultural_2017; @acerbi_if_2015].

-The space opened by the development of DIT and CAT has generated much debate [see e.g. the peer commentary to @mesoudi_towards_2006] and some heated criticisms [@ingold_trouble_2007; @mesoudi_science_2007].
+The space opened by the development of SCE and CAT has generated much debate [see e.g. the peer commentary to @mesoudi_towards_2006] and some heated criticisms [@ingold_trouble_2007; answered in @mesoudi_science_2007].
 \add{lewens-cultural-2012, p.
 461-2. and that paper for more discussion.}
 [@Sec:intro-review-developments;@sec:intro-review-criticisms] come back to these debates and criticisms, which I group into two broad categories.
-The first concerns the specifics of the evolutionary approach adopted by DIT and CAT: what evolutionary mechanisms should they take into account (for instance niche construction, or epigenetic or extended inheritance) and, correspondingly, how long the restriction of inheritance to two isolated and parallel channels will remain the best approximation.
+The first concerns the specifics of the evolutionary approach adopted by SCE and CAT: what evolutionary mechanisms should they take into account (for instance niche construction, or epigenetic or extended inheritance) and, correspondingly, how long the restriction of inheritance to two isolated and parallel channels will remain the best approximation.
-The second critique concerns what @thompson_mind_2007 has termed the "informational dualism" of the notion of representation in cognitive science: at the concrete level, it questions whether a representationalist approach is able to naturalise meaning, a core aspect in the analysis of culture and life;
+The second critique concerns what @thompson_mind_2007 has termed the "informational dualism" of the notion of representation in cognitive science: at the concrete level, it questions whether a representationalist approach can naturalise meaning, a core aspect in the analysis of culture and life;
-at the programmatic level it suggests that, compared to a focus on dynamic couplings, a focus on representations in cognitive science has less heuristic value in guiding the exploration of the interactions between culture and psychology.
+at the programmatic level it suggests that, compared to the focus on dynamic couplings that Thompson and his colleagues develop under the "enactive approach" banner, a focus on representations in cognitive science has less heuristic value in guiding the exploration of the interactions between culture and psychology.
-Regardless of whether proponents can reconcile DIT and CAT with the second critique, I believe both approaches can benefit greatly from these debates, and that empirical study has a crucial role to play in exploring the implications of each side.
+Regardless of whether proponents can reconcile SCE and CAT with the second critique, I believe both approaches can benefit greatly from these debates, and that empirical study has a crucial role to play in exploring the implications of each side.

 The empirical exploration of CAT has proven a difficult task, for two main reasons.
 First, Sperber clarifies that CAT is not, and should not be, a "grand unitary theory":